 Lignans are phytoestrogens, which means they can mimic the activity of estrogen, the primary female sex hormone.
 Hence, patients with estrogen receptor positive (ER+) breast cancer may benefit from flaxseed lignans.
 Estrogen receptors need to be blocked in order to treat ER+ breast cancer as this prevents the growth of cancer cells.
-Tamoxifen does the job by binding with those receptors.
+Tamoxifen is a standard medication that does the job by binding with those receptors.

-Lignans hold the same potential as phytoestrogens.
-Animal studies have found that lignans might actually strengthen tamoxifen.4 They’re also linked to less aggressive tumors and mortality rate, according to several studies.5 6.
-Other hormone-sensitive conditions like endometrial and prostate cancers might also benefit from lignans.7
+Animal studies have found that lignans might actually strengthen tamoxifen.4 They’re also linked to less aggressive tumors and mortality rate, according to several studies.5 6 Other hormone-sensitive conditions like endometrial and prostate cancers might also benefit from lignans.7